easycloudboot/easycloudboot/README.md

 clusters.
 We believe Infrastructure As Code(IaC) will improve your business agility with cloud computing.

 The project is aiming to add following abilities:
-1. widgets to setup various services and capabilities [status: doing] 1.1 auto PXE os installation for kvm hosts
+1. widgets to setup various services and capabilities [status: doing].
+  1.1 auto PXE os installation for kvm hosts
   1.2 auto provisioning of kvm hosts
   1.3 kvm hosts state management